Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   Click this menu entry to delete one or several bookings simultaneously.
 The *Delete bookings* window is displayed, see [Delete](#delete).

   - ![Lock](/Assets/Icons/Lock02.png "[Lock]") *Lock months*
   Click this menu entry to lock one or several months for bookings.
-The *Lock months* window is displayed, see [Lock months](#Lock months).
+The *Lock months* window is displayed, see [Lock months](#Lock-months).

   - *Balance carried forward*
   Click this menu entry to carry forward balances from the previous fiscal year.
 The *Balance carried forward: step 1* window is displayed, see [Balance carried forward](#balance-carried-forward).

   - *Foreign currency wizard*
-  Click this menu entry to carry forward balances from the previous fiscal year.
+  Click this menu entry to carry book automatically currency exchange differences.
 The *Foreign currency wizard* window is displayed, see [Foreign currency wizard](#foreign-currency-wizard).

   - *Supplier receipts*
-  Click this menu entry to carry forward balances from the previous fiscal year.
+  Click this menu entry to book specifically supplier receipts.
 The *Supplier receipts* window is displayed, see [Supplier receipts](#supplier-receipts).

 ### Cash book takeover